 - Most rules limit maximum stud height to 3/8 inch over the tallest part of the track.
-This equates to an .875 inch stud with a backer plate on the 94-95 stock tracks.
-Always verify your stud heights! - •Use a thin profile, sharp tipped stud for hard ice conditions.
-If the track conditions get sloppy, exchange some picks for a chisel or wedge type stud. - •Seven picks per bar for a total of 336 studs will be required for all sleds up to about 100 HP.
-Bigger sleds may require more picks and/or hooker plates. - •Use 2 inch, 2 hole angled aluminum backer plates for the majority of your pattern, especially on the outside belts.
+Track cutting is illegal.
+A camoplast oval track is available P/N 679 9812, it has 1/2 " lug height and tall guide clips for oval racing. - Use a thin profile, sharp tipped stud for hard ice conditions.
+If the track conditions get sloppy, exchange some picks for a chisel or wedge type stud. - Seven picks per bar for a total of 336 studs will be required for all sleds up to about 100 HP.
+Bigger sleds may require more picks and/or hooker plates. - Use 2 inch, 2 hole angled aluminum backer plates for the majority of your pattern, especially on the outside belts.
 The right hand belt will need a 2 inch plate on every pitch.
 Fill in the pattern with 1 inch square backer plates.
 The pattern should not repeat itself for at least 5 pitches. - Use a good quality square bar carbide runner with 10 inches of carbide for starters.
-As you gain experience, try 14 inches of carbide for more front end bite. - •Studs and carbides need to be SHARP!!
+As you gain experience, try 14 inches of carbide for more front end bite. - Studs and carbides need to be SHARP!
 The carbide must shave your fingernail when scraped across and studs must prick your finger.